About The Truman Group: Our Team

 Geetanjali “Geeta” Chugh, is a licensed social worker in New York and a licensed clinical psychologist in India, with an active global private practice.
 She specializes in working with individuals healing from trauma; loss and grief; addressing relationship and family concerns; navigating significant life transitions; and seeking personal growth and development, with a special interest in women’s mental health.
 Geeta has a PhD in clinical psychology from All India Institute of Medical Sciences in Delhi and a masters in social work from Washington University in St. Louis, MO.
 Geeta has worked with culturally, economically, and demographically diverse populations in a variety of settings including schools, hospitals, clinics and universities in both India and the US.
 Having lived and worked in both individualist and collectivist cultures, she has insight into the ways that can shape views of personal and professional success and achievement, as well as the traditions of family and relationships.
 As an integrative therapist, her therapeutic craft draws from third wave cognitive behavioral, humanistic, and psychodynamic therapy in combination with trauma-focused and somatic practices like emotional embodiment, mindfulness, movement and breath work.
 She believes that melding these modalities creates a dynamic lens for cognitive and emotional awareness and positive transformation.

-Alyssa Clayden is a licensed independent social worker who has provided international mental health services for more than two decades in a wide variety of settings.
-Having lived, worked and raised a family across five continents, Alyssa is passionate about providing high-quality individualized mental health services to expatriates.
-She believes that every person brings expertise, strengths and skills to their lives and relationships, and she views collaboration and space for humour as key components of any successful mental health work.
-Alyssa is researching transcultural elements that impact mental health, factors such as intergenerational, personal and collective traumas and events, in pursuit of a PhD.
+Alyssa is a licensed clinical social worker who has provided international mental health care for more than two decades in a wide variety of settings.
+Alyssa works often with transgender and gender non-conforming folks, new and prospective parents (including infertility), folks with trauma experiences, and adolescents.
+Having lived, worked and raised a family across five continents, Alyssa is passionate about providing high-quality intersectional mental health care to people living and working internationally.
+She believes that every person brings expertise, strengths and skills to their lives and relationships.
+Alyssa teaches courses on equitable mental health care, and has particular interest in the impact of intersectional identities on mental health.
+Alyssa's academic research focuses on how mental health care can be improved for folks with diverse ethnic, cultural, linguistic, racial, religious and gender identities.

 Cindy Cleary, MSW, LCSW